sharanankit18/supplier-portal-enablement-layer/README.md

-Supplier Portal Enablement Layer — Prototype & Case Study
+# Supplier Portal Enablement Layer — Prototype & Case Study

 A product prototype exploring in-product guidance (tooltips, walkthroughs, sandboxes, and AI help) for a supplier-facing onboarding portal in a global enterprise.

 ---

-TL;DR
+## TL;DR

-- Role: Product Manager — Supply Chain (Sourcing, Contracting, Supplier Lifecycle Management, Procurement).
+- Role: Product Manager, Supply Chain (Sourcing, Contracting, Supplier Lifecycle Management, Procurement).
 - What: A clickable prototype of an "enablement layer" for an inhouse-built Supplier Lifecycle Management application.
 The prototype was used to pressure-test guidance patterns with real business stakeholders.
 - How it was built: Prototyped with Claude (AI-assisted design/build); I directed the requirements, defined the workflow scenarios, and made manual edits to the HTML/JS provided by Claude.
 - Purpose: Turning an abstract "we should add in-app help" conversation into something stakeholders could interact with and provide feedback.